nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

 Ok if you haven't done so already go visit the hackernews site (https://news.ycombinator.com/).
 We are going to build a much better version for this ugly website.
 I mean come on we are in 2017, and we're still building websites as with not beautiful colors and effects.
 The final product can be found at https://vue-hn.now.sh/top/1.
 Yes, when we are done we are going to have built something you can have pride in when showing your friends and family.
 To begin the building process let's take a moment to analyze the webpage and identify the key html tags of the website.
 As a software engineer you need view software not as a final product but rather as the sum of a bunch of smaller working components.
 On this site we see a long list or a table so we can assume we'll use `table` or `ul` (unordered list) tags.
 We also see a bunch of links so we will need to use `a` (anchor) tags to create links.
 In the top I see a navigation bar with link to different page on the site therefore we will need to use `nav` and `a` tags.
 These small components are responsible for most of the so we now have a good idea of how to start creating our hackernews clone.
 Software engineering is about thinking how software is created and used.
 When you get a job as a software engineer you will realize most of you're time will be spent thinking what is the best way to accomplish something and what will be the implications of my choices.
 All these thoughts will happen before you even write down in piece of code.

 The purpose of hackernews is to provide links to interesting article over the web.
-Our first task will be to add links to the page.
-As we mentioned earlier we are going to use and `a` to create a few links on our web page found in `views/index.html`.
+Our first task will be to add a list of links to the page.
+As we mentioned earlier we are going to use a couple of HTML tags to create a few links in `views/index.html`.

 ```
 <!DOCTYPE html>